Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 - A statement starting with the keyword while creates a loop.
 The word while is followed by an expression in parentheses and then a statement, much like if.
 The loop keeps entering that statement as long as the expression produces a value that gives true when converted to Boolean.

+- A **Do** loop is a control structure similar to a while loop.
+It differs only on one point: a do loop always executes its body at least once, and it starts testing whether it should stop only after that first execution.
+To reflect this, the test appears after the body of the loop.

+- let yourName;
+do {
+  yourName = prompt("Who are you?");
+} while (!yourName);
+console.log(yourName);

+- This program will force you to enter a name.
+It will ask again and again until it gets something that is not an empty string.
+Applying the ! operator will convert a value to Boolean type before negating it, and all strings except "" convert to true.
+This means the loop continues going round until you provide a non-empty name.